rsling/seacow/README.md

 cow_region_to_conc(region, attrs = True)
 ```

 Formats a Manatee region (as returned within Query objects and passed to Processor objects) to a usable structure.
 Decodes UTF-8.

-* `attrs` Set this to `True` if your concordance contains no structures and only one positional attribute (pure token stream).
+Set `attrs` to `True` if your concordance contains no structures and only one positional attribute (pure token stream).

 ## Classes